 As you know I’m often talking about vision, about art and what pushes us to create.
-I have done it extensively in my book and I am doing it in almost every article I write, every workshop I teach or every lesson with my mentoring students.
+I have done it extensively in my book and my new video tutorial, and I am doing it in almost every article I write, every workshop I teach or every lesson with my mentoring students.

-How vision can help you create and not emulate?
+How vision in photography can help you create and not emulate?

-Why do I talk abot vision in photography?
+Why do I talk about vision in photography?